Skip to main content

 Internship

-Complete an internship of up to six months with a company that aligns with your careers goals, in coordination with ESMT.
+Complete an internship of up to six months with a company that aligns with your career goals, in coordination with ESMT.
 German students are encouraged to complete their internship abroad.

 ESMT currently works with a growing number of companies to offer internships.